ryancoppa/puente-data-collection/README.md

 - **Ideal for**: General purpose applications

 # Known Issues
-- Geolocation only works with cellular data and cannot be used with a Wifi connection
+- Geolocation only works with cellular data and cannot be used with a Wifi connection.
+Issue seems to be with the apache cordova geolocation module

 # Contribution